Nepal has returned to normal after the recent protests. Book your trek with confidence.

 As mentioned earlier, the EBC trek is not just popular for its scenic adventure but will also offer you unique cultural immersion.
 Most of the people residing here are Sherpa, and they follow Buddhism.
 Exploring the remote village on the trail while interacting with locals helps you understand the daily life of local people.

-During the trek, you will have the chance to savor traditional Sherpa dishes, such as dal bhat (lentils and rice), momos (dumplings), and Sherpa stew.
+During the trek, you will have the chance to savor traditional Sherpa dishes, such as dal bhat (lentils and rice), momo (dumplings), and Sherpa stew.
 Local tea, known as “chiya,” and yak cheese, are staples of the region’s cuisine.
 They offer a delicious way to experience Sherpa culture through food.

 The Tengboche Monastery, one of the most important Buddhist sites in the region, is a key highlight of the trek.
 If your trek coincides with a local festival like Mani Rimdu, you may be lucky enough to witness the vibrant masked dances and ceremonies performed by monks, giving you a deeper appreciation of the Sherpa people’s spiritual practices.